PelleLille/hsl-docs/introduction.rst

 Functions
 ---------

 A lot of builtin functions are available in the :doc:`function library <functions>`.
-Functions are called by named followed by parentheses ``()`` with input parameters in between them.
+Functions are called by name followed by parentheses ``()`` with input parameters in between them.
 Function names are case-sensitive.
 The argument types must be supported by the function, otherwise an error will be raised.
 It's also possible to create :ref:`user-defined functions <user_function>`.

 .. code-block:: hsl

 	echo uptime();
-	echo strlen("Hello");
+	echo length("Hello");

 .. warning::
 	Calling a function with too few or too many arguments will raise an error, either during compilation time or at runtime (using :ref:`argument unpacking<argumentunpacking>`).